thiscantbeserious/llm-search-agent/README.md

 # LLM Search Agent Middleware

-This tool was created because I was frustated with the quality that all current attempt create in the LLM sector.
+This tool was created because I was frustated with the quality that all current attempts of a "web-search" in the LLM sector (not just Open-Source).

 It aims to generate a better web search experience to provide a better knowledge base for LLMs to generate their answers.